-Whether you’re looking to buy your first home or you’re a homeowner and your existing mortgage deal is coming to an end, Money Matters can help with mortgage advice and guidance.
+Whether you’re looking to buy your first home or you’re a homeowner and your existing mortgage deal is coming to an end, Money Matters, in Weymouth, Dorset, can help with mortgage advice and guidance.

 - First Time Buyers

 - Buy to let mortgages

 We are Independent which means we can access deals across the whole of the mortgage market.
 We use state of the art software to find out clients the best deals available to them.
 We can also arrange all associated insurance and protection products, which we also search the whole of the market for.

 There are many different types of mortgage available and the right one for you will depend on your circumstances.
 So, why choose Money Matters:

 - No costs incurred by you for us to research the market and find you a mortgage deal

 - Independent with access to the whole of the market

 - Experienced advisers